 Mental and emotional health

 Dancing also has a positive impact on children’s mental and emotional health, which is increasingly important with our often busy and stressful modern lifestyles.
-The combination of exercise and having fun releases those feel-good endorphins, which lifts your child’s mood and makes for peaceful family time.
+The combination of exercise and having fun releases those feel-good endorphins, which lift your child’s mood and make for peaceful family time.

 Dancing promotes a resilient attitude to practising and developing a skill (and not expecting to be perfect straight away), and the sense of accomplishment that comes from learning new things in a supportive environment boosts self-esteem and confidence.
 Engaging in dance as an ongoing practice switches the focus from the end goal, and encourages your child to enjoy the journey and not just the destination.

 Most dancing is essentially a ‘team sport’, involving many children and a ‘coach’ or teacher leading the class.
 This means that dancing comes with the benefits of those activities, such as facilitating socialising with other children and communicating clearly to work together as a team.
 Children drawn to particular dance styles may also have similar interests, making it likely that your child will build social connections and friendships on shared ground - hopefully, friendships that will flourish over many years of dancing together!